-As we near the end of 2012, people all around Japan are preparing for one of the year’s central events: O-shogatsu.
+As we near the end of 2019, people all around Japan are preparing for one of the year’s central events: O-Shogatsu.
 Shrine visits, large scale house cleaning projects, and lavish meals with the family are very much the order of the day now.
 I myself am kicking things off early this weekend by roasting a Christmas turkey for my family in Suwa City.

 In Kamikochi, however, the boisterous human activity of the warmer months has given way to the peaceful inactivity of winter.
 Now that regular access to the park has been shut down, the usual crowds are nowhere to be seen, with only a few adventurous hikers entering via the Kama Tunnel on foot to experience Kamikochi in winter.

 To face the many dangers of winter with confidence, hikers and climbers must be experienced, well-equipped, and ready for anything.
 Does that sound like you?
 If you’re not sure, then the answer is probably “no.” But, just for good measure, we are dedicating this week’s blog entry to a quick rundown of essential safety rules for hiking Kamikochi in winter.

 OK, so here in brief is what you need to do.
 Remember, what we’re giving you here is just a list of essential points.
 Whole volumes could be (indeed, have been) written on the topic of winter safety, but these things are indispensable.

 Hiking Kamikochi in the winter means taking responsibility for your own safety.
 We ask you to respect the following rules;